wasp-lang/wasp/web/docs/tutorials/todo-app/01-creating-new-project.md

      height="400px"
 />

 We just set the foundations of our app!
 We don't have yet the features to show it, but Wasp has already generated for us the full front-end and back-end code of the app.
-Take a peek at `TodoApp/.wasp/out` if you are curious and see what it looks like!
+Take a peek at `TodoApp/.wasp/out` if you are curious and want to see what it looks like!

 ## Taking a closer look at the code